h8d13/ZazuLago-VM/README.md

 Point to the right names in the config section of vm.py script.
 (Use relative: `image_name = "./c/myvm.qcow2" iso_name = "./d/deb.iso"`

 Launch the script and type: `rdisk`.
-This creates a 60GB disk and exits.
+This creates a 60GB disk and exits (it will not take 60gb, only a provision number)

 Launch the script again and `brick` this boots the ISO, when done with install you can close the Qemu window.
+Program then boots you off C drive automatically.
 It will open again!
 We want to be on the disk instead of ISO after initial-install.
 This let's you do post-install basics.

 Finally, now you can use these options or just any input to skip and run the normal encryption/decryption mechanisms.
 Program detects automatically if it's encrypted or not using the .bin format.